k164v/DAC8562/README.md

 Ideally it should work with all the DAC8562 chip.

 ## Credits
-This library use @machinesalem 's TLV5618 DAC library for arduino as reference.
+This library use @machinesalem 's TLV5618 DAC library as reference.